 Gilts are bonds issued by the UK government, formally by HM Treasury and managed by the Debt Management Office (DMO).
 The name comes from the original certificates, which had gilded (gold) edges.

 Gilts are considered one of the safest investments in the world.
-The UK government has never defaulted on its debt in modern history, and because it can raise taxes or - in extremis - print currency, the risk of non-payment is effectively zero.
-That does not mean gilts are risk-free in practice (more on that below), but credit risk is not the concern.
+The UK government has never defaulted on its debt in modern history, and because it can raise taxes or print currency, the risk of non-payment is effectively zero.
+That does not mean gilts are risk-free in practice, but credit risk is not the concern.

-When the government needs to borrow money, the DMO holds gilt auctions where institutional investors bid for newly issued gilts.
-These gilts then trade on the secondary market, where anyone - including you - can buy and sell them.
+The DMO holds gilt auctions where institutional investors bid for newly issued gilts.
+These gilts then trade on the secondary market, where anyone can buy and sell them.

 How gilt pricing works

 Gilts are quoted as a price per £100 of face value.
-A gilt trading at £95 costs you £95 to buy and will return £100 at maturity, plus the coupon payments along the way.
-A gilt trading at £105 costs you more than par, meaning you will take a small capital loss at maturity but collect above-market coupons in the meantime.
+A gilt trading at £95 costs £95 to buy and returns £100 at maturity, plus coupons along the way.
+A gilt trading at £105 costs more than par, meaning a small capital loss at maturity but above-market coupons in the meantime.

 The price of a gilt moves inversely to interest rates.
-When interest rates rise, existing gilts with lower coupons become less attractive, so their price falls.
-When rates fall, existing gilts with higher coupons become more valuable, so their price rises.
+When rates rise, existing gilts with lower coupons become less attractive and their price falls.
+When rates fall, existing gilts with higher coupons become more valuable and their price rises.
 This inverse relationship is the single most important thing to understand about bond investing.

 Types of gilt